Approach and driveway

 Tucked away in the far corner is the timber framed summer house with half height glazing on three sides, two opening windows and a single door.
 Wood effect flooring, power and views over the rear garden and main house.

-Brick built double garage with English Heritage oak doors with mezzanine floor offering attic style storage across the whole building.
+This desirable home features a brick built double garage with English Heritage oak doors with mezzanine floor offering attic style storage across the whole building.
+The garage could also, on the ground floor, be fitted out as a gym, games room, workshop or provide a suitable location for a classic car.
 To the side of the garage is a screened area for garden storage.

 The main house was re-roofed approximately two years ago with new battens, insulation and reclaimed original roof tiles to maintain the integrity of the building.